gyreyirisansah/easy-vote/README.md

 ## Backend
 - Navigate into the backend-directory and run npm install to install all node packages.
 - Use the command npm run dev to start the application.
-- Create an account using the endpoint "api/signup using postman or any alternative
+- Create an account using the endpoint "api/signup using postman or any alternative (req body should include username and pass)
 - Use sqlite studio or any alternative to manually include an admin by inserting the the acc_id of the user.
 Note: This is to allow testing and not intended for production.

 ## Front-End